rnavares/man-in-the-middle-rev-shell/README.md

 # man-in-the-middle-rev-shell
+[under dev.]
 Brute force password hack, man in the middle attack and reverse shell